 Worcestershire sauce

-Beans and Legumes Fermented soy products (miso; tempeh; etc.)
+Beans and Legumes, Fermented soy products (miso; tempeh; etc.)

 Many people are allergic to all soy products so it may be best to avoid them altogether.